 - Strong performance over recent years and the “enhanced” dividend, paid from a combination of income and capital, which currently yields 3.7%, means the discount of 16% stands out relative to other equity income sources

-Standard Life Private Equity (SLPE) is a private equity fund of funds and is the only such trust with no performance fee.
+Standard Life Private Equity (LON:SLPE) is a private equity fund of funds and is the only such trust with no performance fee.
 SLPE invests in a high conviction portfolio of third party private equity funds.
 At any one time, the Trust is investing through about a dozen core managers and currently the top ten managers’ investments constitute 66% of NAV.

 At the start of 2017, the company started to increase exposure to North America by broadening its investment criteria to include US domestic funds The team expects exposure to gradually increase, as well as continuing to target secondary investments to take advantage of attractive investment opportunities and help reduce cash drag.

 In common with peers, realisations from the portfolio have been coming in steadily.
 SLPE currently has c.13.5% of NAV in cash which the Manager is happy with, giving it the flexibility to be opportunistic if market conditions deteriorate.
 The company runs an “over-commitment” strategy to try to maintain investment levels.
 Its long-term target range is 30-75%, and as at 30th September 2018 we calculate that the level was 35% - which is in the target range – considerably up on the September 2017 figure of 24.5%.

 Last year and this, the manager has been trying to place more emphasis on buying fund interests in the secondary market, which can be used to increase the company’s exposure to attractive funds without adding significantly to outstanding commitments.
 It has been actively bidding on deals, but reports a very competitive backdrop.
 A successful transaction would likely absorb a significant amount of cash, and quickly transform the invested position of the company.